dsrim/dsrim.github.io/_posts/2021-08-30-Numerical-Applied-Mathematics.md

 Cambridge University Press <br>
 (ISBN-10: 0521007941)

+## Course Outline

+The course will cover following topics, following the textbook. <br>
+(The item number will roughly correspond to the week of the semester).

+1. Iterative methods for solution of nonlinear equations (Ch 1)
+2. Solution of systems of linear equations (Ch 2)
+3. Simultaneous nonlinear equations (Ch 4)
+4. Eigenvalues and eigenvectors (Ch 5)
+5. Polynomial interpolation (Ch 6)
+6. Numerical interpolation I (Ch 7)
+7. *Midterm Exam*
+8. Polynomial approximation in the inf-norm (Ch 8)
+9. Approximation in the 2-norm (Ch 9)
+10. Numerical integration II (Ch 10)
+11. Piecewise polynomial approximation (Ch 11)
+12. Initial value problems for ODEs (Ch 12)
+13. Further topics as time allows

 ## Assignments, Exams, Grading

 There will be weekly assignments during the semester which will consist of 30%